bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 ## How can I help?

 This is a complex document with complex constructions within and I am sure that I have missed or overlooked items.
 How you can help now is to download the latest 'beta' version of the epub and proofread it and report issues as they come up. :)

+You can proofread the standard epub version here: https://github.com/bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/releases/download/v0.75-beta/trc-summary-report.epub

+You can download the Kobo-optimized version here: https://github.com/bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/releases/download/v0.75-beta/trc-summary-report_forkobo.kepub.epub

+### How to install kepub.epub files on a Kobo:

+(Instructions copied from standardebooks.org)

+**Important:** Don’t use Calibre to transfer the kepub file!
+Calibre will apply its own conversion on top of our own conversion, making for strange results.

+1. Using a USB cable, connect your Kobo to the computer you downloaded [the kepub file](https://github.com/bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/releases/download/v0.75-beta/trc-summary-report_forkobo.kepub.epub) to.
+Your Kobo will appear as a USB drive that you can browse using your computer’s file manager.
+2. Navigate to the Kobo drive and drag and drop the kepub file in. *Don’t change the filename of the ebook!
+Kobo requires that the filename end in `.kepub.epub.`*
+3. Eject the Kobo from your computer using your system’s “Safely remove drive” option.
+Your ebook should now be visible!

+### How to install/read the .epub file on your iPhone/iPad

+1. Tap on the [download link](https://github.com/bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/releases/download/v0.75-beta/trc-summary-report.epub) for the standard epub file.
+2. On the download screen that appears, tap “open in Books”.